 1. Genetic Fear:

 This fear was inherited by the dog from his or her parents.
-It is quite strong, but there are a couple method we can use to help:
+It is quite strong, but there are a couple of methods we can use to help:

 - physical development – physical stamina makes the dog feel more courageous.